 Anthropogenic land-use change is a clear threat to global biodiversity and ecosystem services.
 It is also considered a key driver of emerging infectious diseases because it can result in novel contact among vectors, hosts and pathogens.
-While the impact of habitat fragmentation on biodiversity has been addressed, providing basic information on changing distributions and abundances of wildlife species, very little is known about the intrinsic relationships between host diversity and unknown pathogen diversity in wildlife, and how this influences the risk of cross species transmission.
-The relationships between habitat fragmentation, host diversity and emerging infectious disease risk are likely complex and other mechanisms that can influence disease risk, such as human ecology (e.g. human activity, behavior, and occupancy), must also be considered.
+While the impact of habitat fragmentation on biodiversity has been addressed, providing basic information on changing distributions and abundances of wildlife species, very little is known about the intrinsic relationships between host diversity and unknown pathogen diversity in wildlife, and how this influences the risk of cross-species transmission.
+The relationships between habitat fragmentation, host diversity and emerging infectious disease risk are likely to be complex and other mechanisms that can influence disease risk, such as human ecology (eg human activity, behaviour and occupancy), must also be considered.
 This study is investigating the effects of habitat fragmentation on the risks of zoonotic diseases spilling over from wildlife into human populations in a fragmented landscape in Pontal do Paranapanema, Brazil.
-Partnering with EcoHealth Alliance, we focus on three main questions:
+Partnering with EcoHealth Alliance, the research focuses on three main questions:

-I hypothesize that for viruses with multiple host species, viral species richness and abundance may be relatively unaffected by habitat loss and fragmentation.
-In this scenario, if a multi-host virus is able to infect a broad range of hosts; their abundance and diversity may remain stable, or potentially increase if those host species that increase in abundance are more competent hosts (e.g. lower host dilution).back to top
+Elizabeth hypothesises that, for viruses with multiple host species, viral species richness and abundance may be relatively unaffected by habitat loss and fragmentation.
+In this scenario, if a multi-host virus is able to infect a broad range of hosts, their abundance and diversity may remain stable, or potentially increase if those host species that increase in abundance are more competent hosts (eg lower host dilution).

 - Loh E.H., Bogich T, Olival K.J., Johnson C, Mazet J, Karesh W.B., Daszak P. (2014) Targeting emergence pathways for zoonotic disease surveillance and control.
 Vector-borne and Zoonotic Diseases (in review).